syncfusion-content/asp.netmvc-docs/aspnetmvc/TreeGrid/Columns.md

 ### Text wrapping

-It is possible to wrap the header text or the title for the column, when the content exceeds the column width using the `HeaderTextOverflow` property.
+It is possible to wrap the header text or the title of the column when the content exceeds the column width using `HeaderTextOverflow` property.
 By default this property is set to **None**.
-To enable wrapping of header text, you have to set the `HeaderTextOverflow` property to **‘Wrap’**.
+To enable wrapping of header text, you have to set the `HeaderTextOverflow` property as **Wrap**.
 The below code snippet demonstrates this.

 {% highlight CSHTML %}
 @(Html.EJ().TreeGrid("TreeGridContainer")